Skip to main content

 (f) The eighth-grade tests in English language arts, mathematics and science.

-(B) All students shall take all state tests appropriate for their specified grade level during the designated test administration unless a student is excused from taking a test for one of the following reasons:
+(B) All students will take all state tests appropriate for their specified grade level during the designated test administration unless a student is excused from taking a test for one of the following reasons:

 (2) A student is properly authorized to take an alternate assessment pursuant to section 3301.0711 of the Revised Code and rule 3301-13-03 or 3301-13-09 of the Administrative Code;